 "Diana's accomplishments as a prenatal geneticist, along with her leadership, clinical and research experience in both pediatrics and obstetrics, make her ideally suited to lead NICHD," said Dr. Collins.
 "We are excited to have her join our team and lead this important area of research."

 As NICHD director, Dr. Bianchi will oversee research on pediatric health and development, maternal health, medical rehabilitation, population dynamics, reproductive health, and intellectual and developmental disabilities.
 With an annual budget of approximately $1.3 billion, NICHD supports research grants and contracts at universities and other institutions across the country and overseas and an intramural research program of scientists working at NIH.
-The mission of NICHD is to enhance lives throughout all stages of human development, from preconception through adulthood, and to improve the health of children, adults, families and communities.
+The mission of NICHD is to enhance lives throughout all stages of human development, from pre-pregnancy through adulthood, and to improve the health of children, adults, families and communities.

 She will join NIH from the Floating Hospital for Children and Tufts Medical Center in Boston where she serves as the founding executive director of the Mother Infant Research Institute and vice chair for pediatric research.
 She is also the Natalie V. Zucker Professor of Pediatrics, and Obstetrics and Gynecology at Tufts University School of Medicine and the editor-in-chief of the international journal Prenatal Diagnosis.